crandylb/small/README.txt

 Update 05/23/2014 Added ".
 ARGT D" macro to transfer a formal parameter used as an actual parameter in anothed procedure call.
 This still needs work to be able to handle more that one such eaxample in a single call.
+Update 08/01/2014 Fixed one character typo that prevented CASE statement from working properly.

 smallio.c
 This C program interfaces I/O in Small to the conventions used in the grandios